AndrewNguyen-05/Harbe/README.md

 - I use SpringBoot to build services, Spring Cloud to build gateway, config server for microservices, Resilience4j to handle error, RabbitMQ to sync between services and Zipkin for tracing.
 - The database I choose for this project is MySQL and Redis for cart service.
 - You can see the report [here](https://drive.google.com/file/d/1FtmhXKs8Z4rKs--6F-V3U9HTLlpZFCcx/view?usp=sharing)
+- The order of running the services is: Service Registry -> Config Server -> Auth Service -> Gateway Service, after running in this order, the remaining services can run in any order.

 <div align="center">
   <img src="app-resources/Picture17.png", alt="Application Architecture" />